eubr-bigsea/mining-analytics-toolbox/README.md

 ### Ophidia Primitives

 *Ophidia Primitives* provide a wide set of array-based functionalities that can be applied through SQL-like queries on the single arrays stored in Ophidia data cubes.
+To extend the mathematical and statistical support provided by Ophidia, the GNU Matheval and the GNU Scientific Libary (GSL) libraries have been integrated into the Ophidia primitives.

 Links: